ethanwhite/swc-bootcamp-material/Lectures/shell.md

 Now that we know how to work with the shell we can use it to do powerful things by combining lots of small built in programs.

-Let's say we need to find the data row with the most species.
+Let's say we need to find the data row with the highest discharge rate.

 Let's start by looking at the data in our file. *always a good idea* We can do this in the shell using the ``cat`` command.
 This stands for concatenate.

-    cat data_greencanyon_2013.txt
+    cat data_littlebearriver_2013.txt

 We can start by sorting the data

-    sort data_greencanyon_2013.txt
+    sort data_littlebearriver_2013.txt

-This sorts things but it sorts them by the wrong column, so we can tell the shell to sort based on the second column by giving it an optional argument.
+This sorts things but it sorts them by the wrong column, so we can tell the shell to sort based on the column we want by giving it an optional argument.
 To find out what this argument is we can use --help.

     sort --help

 *To avoid retyping the original line use the up arrow.*

-    sort data_greencanyon_2013.txt -k 3
+    sort data_littlebearriver_2013.txt -k 3 -n

-We can now look at the bottom of the output and see the most abundant species, but we'd like to be able to store that information for later use.
+We can now look at the bottom of the output and see the record with the highest discharge rate, but we'd like to be able to store that information for later use.

 To store the output as a file we use a > sign.

-    sort data_greencanyon_2013.txt -k 3 > sorted_counts.txt
+    sort data_littlebearriver_2013.txt -k 3 -n > sorted_rates.txt
-	cat sorted_counts.txt
+	cat sorted_rates.txt

-Now we've got a sorted list, but we really just want the data on the most common species.
+Now we've got a sorted list, but we really just want the data on the highest discharge rate.
 We can get the end of the file using ``tail``

-    tail sorted_counts.txt
+    tail sorted_rates.txt
-	tail -1 sorted_counts.txt
+	tail -1 sorted_rates.txt

-**EXERCISE: Find the row with the fewest individuals and print it's info;
+**EXERCISE: Find the row with the lowest discharge rate and print it's info;
-You'll need to use either head, the opposite of tail, or add an argument to sort; use --help to get more information**
+You'll need to use either head, the opposite of tail, or add an argument to sort; use --help or Google to get more information**

 ### History